Hook, Line & Sinker - Tessa Bailey

 Okay, let’s get back to it.

-This is your typical girl-next-door falls for the player boy.
+This is your loved girl-next-door falls for the player boy.
 This was the book that got me back into reading, left law, and started a career in publishing.
 Yes, it’s that serious.
 It really did a number on me.
 We have a girl who doesn’t care about what others say, up with a guy that lets his insecurities and the opinions of others rival his way of life.
 Everything from the well-thought-out plot, to the character development, all up until the exploration of character differences, was done methodically, keeping literature as the centre force.
 The why’s and how’s were revisited frequently without it being overbearing.
 The text chain between both Hannah and Fox during their time away from Westport couldn’t have set the tone more perfectly.

 The number of bold scenes was well done, but the fact that Hannah did what during when?
 It caught me off guard.
 The best type.
 The emotional growth they had together, alongside the career growth they had, shows the reality of mentally taking on a challenge.
 Both Hannah and Fox doubted themselves, didn’t have the courage, and waited around for something to happen.
 When realizing the power was in their own hands, including their love story, it made everything clearer.
 I understand Fox just laughing everything off.
 I’ve been in this box for so long that it’s gotten to a point now where it’s draining to explain something to someone who just doesn’t want to listen.
 It’s as if understanding isn’t in their mindset.
 It’s something no one can comprehend.
 Hannah was the first person to listen.
 To ask.
 To understand.
 Maybe that was why it hit so close to home.